 View Algoma ADV in a larger map

 It rained into the early AM and the day started off a bit damp.
 But, no big deal… it would keep the dust down.
-We had a buffet breakfast at Wakomata Shores Resort and then we were on our way north on 129 to 553.
+We started off from Wakomata Lake Cottages and then we were on our way north on 129 to 553.
 This stretch of Hwy 129 is one of the best ride experiences in the region.
 It's really one of those sections of road that you don’t want to end, and you can easily turn around and run it again.
 Despite its girth, my GS1200 is right at home in the twisties.
 Hwy 553, Ranger Lake Road, is two-lane gravel—a solid Class 2 that we took west off 129 to Searchmont.
 Hard-pack, well-used and well-maintained all year round, this is a patrolled road.

 We made good time and after heading off route for a bit, decided to head into the Soo.
 532 to Hwy 17 is another great section of road, with elevation changes and sweepers.
 After lunch in the Soo, we doubled back to Searchmont on Ranger Lake Road with the intention of making good time to our destination for the evening, the Laurentian Lodge.